cylc/cylc-doc/src/glossary.rst

    retry
-      Tasks configured to retry on failure will return to the ``waiting`` state with a clock trigger to delay the next try.
+      Tasks configured to retry on failure will return to the ``waiting`` state with a :term:`clock trigger` to delay the next try.

       Any number of retries, with configurable delays between them, are possible.
       Task jobs can get their own try number from ``$CYLC_TASK_TRY_NUMBER``.